hi-rachelliu/adv-python-proj/README.md

 - `invalid_categories.csv`
 - `invalid_uneven_rows.csv`

 All invalid CSVs will raise an error in the budget app, and are prefaced with `invalid_`.
 All other files are valid.
 The titles are also descriptive of how each CSV is different.
+Feel free to use them as you explore the app!